 L.A. is One of the Car Chase Capitals of the World

 Turn on the local news, and there is a fair chance you'll see a video of a car chase.
 Police car chases are not just a Southern California thing.
 However, recent evidence shows that it is more prevalent in L.A.
 Perhaps the most famous of all of these car chases is the OJ Simpson Bronco getaway.
 Broadcast on live TV across the country it burned the idea of such chases into our brain.

-Today, the greater Los Angeles metro area sees more chases than any other.
+Today, the greater Los Angeles metro area sees more car chases than any other.
 There are many reasons why this is, and we're here to examine them.

-- Part of it has to do with the weather.
+- Part of it has to do with the great weather.
 It's almost always warm and sunny in SoCal.
 Much less likely to see a high-speed chase on I-90 in two feet of snow in Buffalo, New York.
 Crazier things happen, but likely not in this case.

 - Car-friendly roads play a large part, too.
 Southern Cali was built for and around the auto.
 It is no wonder that a large number of freeways and wide roads would encourage such pursuits.
 The asphalt jungle allows for a unique situation here rather than the back roads of Colorado.